vehicle-lang/vehicle/docs-source/installation.rst

 1. Clone the Vehicle github repository to your local computer and navigate to the directory.

-2. Run ``cabal run vehicle-build-system init`` to initialise the project and install any dependencies that are needed for building the project.
+2. Run ``cabal install exe:vehicle`` to install the Vehicle executable on your system.

-3. (Optional) - run ``cabal run vehicle-build-system basic-tests`` to run the test suite.
+3. Run ``vehicle -h`` to check that Vehicle has been installed.
   (If this doesn't work then check that check that `~/.cabal/bin` has been added to your system path.)

-4. Run ``cabal install`` to install the Vehicle executable.

-5. Run ``vehicle -h`` to check that Vehicle has been installed.

 **Troubleshooting**